mickfuzz/phd4/_posts/thesis_chapters/2023-5-5-Data-Methods.md

 Conflicts and tensions between participant motives and different parts of activity system are sometimes revolved quickly through change, or remain more persistant and can be referred to as blockages.

 Double stimulation refers to the use of tools and processes to overcome such conflicts awareness of these tools and active use of them engenders agency [@sannino_principle_2015].
 While many studies have examined the process in professional settings there is a paucity of study in the area of "student-centered contexts of learning" [@isaac_cultural_2021, p.
 93].

+In this chapter I have referred to blockages which are conflicts between